-Careers in Software Testing – Introduction
+Introduction to Careers in Software Testing

-Education Required to build Careers in Software Testing
+Education Required to Build Careers in Software Testing

 To be considered for a Software tester position, at a minimum, you need to have a bachelor’s degree in computer science, information systems, mathematics, or the equivalent.
 Some employers require a master’s degree as well.
 With some exposure to the database, it should be relatively easy to land an entry-level job at a company.
-Some employers may accept applicants without a formal education in one of these areas in lieu of substantial technical experience and knowledge.
+Some employers may accept applicants without a formal education in one of these areas instead of substantial technical experience and knowledge.
 However, the more education and experience you have, the more appealing you appear to an employer.

 Career Path in Software Testing